GSA/digitalgov.gov/content/posts/2014/12/2014-12-08-2nd-u-s-public-participation-playbook-draft-responds-to-public-contributions.md

 More than just effective comments, we&#8217;re working to improve our standard for effective responses.

 For example, private-sector mobile expert Sean McDonald of FrontlineSMS contributed nine suggestions addressing mobile development in public participation.
-In response, Jacob Parcell, <a href="{{< ref "mobilegov.md" >}}" target="_blank">MobileGov Community</a> lead, responded to his comment on Madison, then incorporated the feedback into the most current draft.
+In response, Jacob Parcell, <a href="{{ ref . "mobilegov.md" }}" target="_blank">MobileGov Community</a> lead, responded to his comment on Madison, then incorporated the feedback into the most current draft.
 Eventually, we will want all collaborations in the resource that transparent as we improve the process, as illustrated:

 [{{< legacy-img src="2014/12/Madison-Example-600px.jpg" alt="Madison Example 600px" >}}](https://s3.amazonaws.com/digitalgov/_legacy-img/2014/12/Madison-Example-600px.jpg)